llvm/llvm-blog-www/content/posts/2024-12-04-improve-clang-doc.md

 ### Added Template Mustache HTML Backend

 Clang-Doc originally used an ad-hoc method of generating HTML.
 I introduced a templating language as a way of reducing project complexity and reducing the ease of development.
 Two RFCs were made before arriving at the idea of introducing Mustache as a library.
-Originally the idea was to introduce a custom templating language, however upon further discussion it was decided that the complexity of designing and implementing a new templating language was too much.
+Originally the idea was to introduce a custom templating language, however, upon further discussion, it was decided that the complexity of designing and implementing a new templating language was too much.
-A LLVM community member suggested using Mustache as templating language.
+An LLVM community member suggested using Mustache as a templating language.
 Mustache was the ideal choice since it was very simple to implement, and has a well defined spec that fit what was needed for Clang-Doc’s use case.
 The feedback on the RFC was generally positive.
 While there was some resistance regarding the inclusion of an HTML support library in LLVM, this concern stemmed partly from a lack of awareness that HTML generation already occurs in several parts of LLVM.
 Additionally, the introduction of Mustache has the potential to simplify other HTML-related use cases.
-In terms of engineering wins, this library was able to cut the direct down on HTML backend significantly dropping 500 lines of code compared to the original Clang-Doc HTML backend.
-This library was also designed for general purpose use around LLVM, since there are numerous places in LLVM where various tools generate html in its own way.
+In terms of engineering wins, this library was able to cut the direct down on the HTML backend significantly dropping 500 lines of code compared to the original Clang-Doc HTML backend.
+This library was also designed for general-purpose use around LLVM since there are numerous places in LLVM where various tools generate HTML in its way.
 Using the Mustache templating library would be a nice way to standardize the codebase.

 ### Improve Clang-Doc HTML Output